News / Analysis

 US markets also closed in the red, led by the Nasdaq’s 1.79% contraction.
 This morning’s futures bode bad, all 3 major markers opening with considerable bear gaps.

-Market yesterday handed in a manufacturing PMI for February that’s down a point to 50.8.
+A location or entity where people and entities can negotiate and trade assets of value. yesterday handed in a manufacturing PMI for February that’s down a point to 50.8.
 The dollar index lost 40 cents before regaining most of the loss over the weekend.
 North of the border, the CAD lost 40 pips after retail sales came in flat on Friday, despite expectations for a 0.1% increase.

 Oil futures are down 2% this morning – a 2-week record drop – after Baker Hughes announced another one-rig increase in the weekly count despite corona-related demand concerns.